jakobheine/kurze-hose-checker/README.md

 ## Development Setup

-Clone the repo and create a virtual environment:
+Clone the repo and set up the development environment:

 ```bash
 make install-dev